Thabhelo/3d_medical_segemntation/README.md

 Comparative analysis framework for 3D medical image segmentation using MONAI and PyTorch.
 We evaluate 3D U-Net, UNETR, and SegResNet on three datasets: BraTS, MSD Liver, and TotalSegmentator.

 ## Quick Start (Google Colab)
-1. Open a Colab notebook and run:
+1. Open `notebooks/00_environment_setup.ipynb` in Colab and Run all.
+It will:
-   - Mount Drive: `from google.colab import drive; drive.mount('/content/drive')`
+   - Mount Drive
-   - Run notebook `notebooks/01_colab_setup_and_eda.ipynb` to clone this repo into Drive and install requirements.
+   - Clone/pull this repo into `/content/drive/MyDrive/3d_medical_segemntation` (current name)
+   - Install compatible dependencies for Colab (Python 3.12)
+   - Run all selected experiments
 2. Ensure datasets are under `/content/drive/MyDrive/datasets` with folders:
    - `BraTS/` (or `brats`, `BraTS2021`)
    - `MSD/` (or `MSD_Liver`, `Task03_Liver`)